calaldees/teachingWorkshops/teacherEducation/_interviews.md

 Computing in Education (5 min)
 ----------------------

-* Tell me about the current Computing syllabus in schools
+* Tell me about the Computing syllabus in UK schools
     * Describe how you have recently developed your computing subject knowledge in relation to the UK computing curriculum
     * What books/articles/blogs/videos have you encountered about teaching Computing?
 * Can you envisage a problematic scenario in a computing classroom?